 K-6 student progress will be reported through a Standards Based Report Card beginning with the 2015 - 2016 school year.
 The new reporting system will allow students to be more mindful of what is expected of them both academically and behaviorally.
-It will allow parents to have a better understanding of what their child is learning at school, and how to better help their child at home.
-More information is available on our district web site under the Parents and Students tab.
+It will allow parents to have a better understanding of what their student is learning at school, and how to better help their student at home.
+More information is available on our district web site at plano88.org - Menu - Documents - K-6 Standards Based Report Cards.
 Standard Based Report Cards will be sent home at the end of each trimester.
 The Performance levels for Academic Standards and Learner Characteristics are below: